theelioway/bones/README.md

 Bare bones, NodeJS only, reusable elioWay _endpoints_ for your API, desktop or web client.

-We'll share any more we write.
-Share yours!

 ## BTW

 Fun contest.
 The Best Three endpoints Win a listing here.